zeroc-ice/ice/matlab/README.md

 The Ice for MATLAB tests are located in `matlab\test`.

-Since Ice for MATLAB only supports client functionality, you will have to use test servers from a different language mapping.
+Since Ice for MATLAB only supports client functionality, you need test servers from a different language mapping.

 ##### Running the Tests Manually